Imagine you are designing the inside of a store.

 The Benefits of Redesigning a Website in Action!

 When it came to redesigning the Scopic website, our main challenge was ensuring that our clients could get where they needed to go quickly and smoothly.
-As a software development, digital marketing, and website design company, we wanted to make sure we included all of our vast service offerings on our site without overwhelming the visitor.
+As a software development services, digital marketing, and website design company, we wanted to make sure we included all of our vast service offerings on our site without overwhelming the visitor.
 Scopic Website Before

 During the custom website design process, our developers created a fully-responsive layout that properly and swiftly renders on all screens.
 We also implemented a large number of improvements including cleaner visuals and newly designed illustrations, an SEO overhaul (with a newly optimized URL structure), consistent CTAs, a reworked sitemap, and more.